jmilewski/insight-project/README.md

 Data from the Ethereum Node is extracted into three separate parts: (1) blocks, (2) transactions, and (3) token transfers.

-Extraction is exectued by running `filename1.py`, `filename2.py`, and `filename3.py` on the EC2 instance running the Ethereum Node.
+Extraction is exectued by running `extract_blocks.py`, `extract_transactions.py`, and `extract_token_transfers.py` on the EC2 instance running the Ethereum Node.

 ### Producers

-Four producers are used for each stream of data and executed by running `file.py`, `file.py`, `file.py`, and `file.py`.
+Four producers are used for each stream of data and executed by running `blocks_producer.py`, `transactions_producer.py`, `token_transfers_producer.py`, and `iex_events_producer.py` on the Ethereum Node EC2.
 Each producer reads from the Ethereum Node EC2 and loads JSON data into its own topic.

 ### Consumers

-Consumers pull from each Kafka topic and insert the data into a Postgres database.
-Kafka consumers are executed by running `file.py`, `file.py`, `file.py`, and `file.py`.
+Consumers pull from each Kafka topic and insert data into a Postgres database.
+Kafka consumers are executed by running `blocks_consumer.py`, `transactions_consumer.py`, `token_transfers_consumer.py`, and `iex_events_consumer.py` on the Postgres EC2 instance.

 ### Metric

-The Price-to-Metcalfe Ratio is computed by running `file.py`.
+The Price-to-Metcalfe Ratio is computed by running `compute_pmr.py`.

 ## Frontend